 Nelson Beasley Vails (born October 13, 1960) is a retired road and track cyclist from the United States.
 He rode as a professional from 1988 to 1995 representing the USA at the 1984 Summer Olympics in Los Angeles, California, where he won the silver medal in the sprint, behind countryman Mark Gorski.

-This event will take place at the Hyatt Palm Springs.
+This event will take place in Palm Springs.

 Use our discounted group room rate link below